 An estimated 1.6 million Palestinians across the occupied Palestinian territory, or 27 per cent of households, are food insecure (as of the end of 2015).
 This results from high unemployment, low household incomes and a high cost of living.
 The former two are the result of the protracted conflict, repeated shocks and continued restrictions on freedom of movement, constrained productive capacities and a lack of economic opportunities.
 Although food is available, it is priced out of reach for many.
 Numerous households are food insecure even though they already receive food and other assistance.

-The 2016 olive harvest season, which lasted from 15 October to the end of November, was reported to have proceeded relatively smoothly.
-However, sporadic incidents of settler violence and restrictions on access to olive groves behind the Barrier and near Israeli settlements continue to pose challenges for Palestinian farmers.
+The 2017 olive harvest season, which lasted roughly from mid-September to mid-November, was reported to have proceeded relatively smoothly.
+However, an increase in incidents of settler violence, including theft of and damage to olive trees, and restrictions on access to olive groves behind the Barrier and near Israeli settlements, continue to pose challenges for Palestinian farmers.